CAPITAL DISTRICT KEY CLUB

 What else can Key Clubbers do besides going door to door?

-• Send Hallo-grams.
+- Send Hallo-grams.
 Set up a booth during lunch where students and faculty can pay US$2 to send a small bag of candy and a note or message to someone else in your school.
 Club members then deliver the bags of candy and notes to recipients on Halloween.
-In addition to the sender’s message, include information about The Eliminate Project.

-• Create a place to play: Set up a fall play day for moms with young children.
+- Create a place to play: Set up a fall play day for moms with young children.
 Have club members sign up to staff booths for face-painting, games, sock-puppet theater and more.
 Ask for a small admission fee and see if nearby businesses would like to sponsor one of your activities.
-It’s also a great opportunity to educate mothers about The Eliminate Project.
 See if you can also partner with the local parent-teacher group at your high school to gain their support for your initiative.

 A Florida District Key Club Lieutenant Governor made this fun flyer!
 Which Emoji best describes your feelings toward Trick-or Treat for UNICEF?